 Southern Colonies Room –

-Chandlee Electric added one four-inch down light in the ceiling over the fireplace.
+The electrical contractor added one four-inch down light in the ceiling over the fireplace.
 Access panels were also added in the ceiling prior to completing the plywood and drywall by the HVAC crew.
 Rapid Wall finished the insulation installation in the exterior and interior walls – they also sanded and finished the surface to receive primer.

 The carpenters used a single slab of Andrew Jackson’s Estate Hickory to create a fireplace surround.
 We hope to use hickory to construct a mantel as required in the plans.
 The mantel was installed, and the crew framed behind the surround to receive a two-centimeter marble surround.
 They installed a natural finish pine chair rail mold with matching pine base cap mold.
 The marble vendor installed the surround, and fascia and the hearth.

 The four existing exterior double doors had their thresholds raised and weather stripping was added or adjusted to provide a water tight seal – they were then sanded and sealed.
 Carpenters fabricated and trimmed out these doors to widen the jam size to match the extra thick walls.
 They also fabricated and installed a three-foot by eight-foot walnut door with casings, created arched and linear trims around the door, and installed the hardware.